serokell/deploy-rs/README.md

 Check out `deploy --help` for CLI flags!
 Remember to check there before making one-time changes to things like hostnames.

+There is also an `activate` binary though this should be ignored, it is only used internally and for testing/hacking purposes.

 ## API

 ### Profile